-First 5 Yolo will assist our community to raise children who are healthy and ready to learn.
+First 5 Yolo will assist our community to raise children who are healthy, safe, and ready to learn.
 We will assure that our resources are effectively used and all community voices heard.

 Formation & Funding: